Spicy, warming, filling, delicious, and full of fibre and protein, my vegan mulligatawny soup is just the thing for chilly autumn evenings.

 - 1 L vegetable broth

-- 1 tbsp chopped fresh coriander (aka cilantro)
+- 1 tablespoon chopped fresh coriander (aka cilantro)

 - Sea salt to taste